Nod to the past in new inclusive playground

 Construction is due to begin on a new playground in Parramatta Park for people of all abilities.

-Funded by a $1.5m grant from NSW Government, The Garden Precinct Playground will replace the existing playground at Pavilion Flat, just inside the George Street entrance.
+Funded by a $1.5m grant from NSW Government, The Gardens Precinct Playground will replace the existing playground at Pavilion Flat, just inside the George Street entrance.
 It will include sand areas for hands-on play, a low play-dome with ropes and swings and a carousel that is designed to encourage play for wheelchair users.
 Rubber mats will ensure it is safe for all.